Childhood Lead Poisoning Prevention

 Home visits by a Public Health Nurse will be offered to families with a child, or multiple children, experiencing elevated blood lead levels.

-Blood Lead Testing Recommendations:
+Blood Lead Testing:

-• This age group is most vulnerable to lead poisoning due to the child's developmental stage (crawling and putting items in their mouth).
+This age group is most vulnerable to lead poisoning due to the child's developmental stage (crawling and putting items in their mouth).

 The Midland County Department of Public Health offers blood lead screening!